 - In a large dutch oven or stock pot over medium-high heat, warm up the oil.
 Once the oil shimmers, add in the ham hocks/alternate meat, and let cook on all sides for 5-7 minutes.

 - Add in the chopped onion and stir around with the meat until onions soften and become translucent, about 4-5 minutes.
 Then add in the garlic, red pepper flakes, salt, pepper, chicken stock, hot sauce, and stir to combine.

 - Reduce the heat to medium-low and cover the pot with a lid to let mixture cook for at least 1 hour to simmer.
 After simmering, the meat should be very tender at this stage.

-- Remove meat from pot and let cool for a few minutes.
-Use a fork or your hands to tear the meat off the bones, discard bones, and add pieces of meat back into pot.
+- Remove the meat from pot and let cool for a few minutes.
+Use a fork or your hands to tear the meat off of the bones, discard bones, and add pieces of meat back into the pot.

 - Add in the sugar, vinegar, and collard greens.
 Stir well to combine all ingredients together, the greens will wilt down significantly.
-Cover the pot again with lid and allow the greens to slow cook over medium-low heat for at least another hour.
+Cover the pot again with lid and allow the greens to braise over medium-low heat for at least another hour.

-- Taste greens and season with more salt/pepper, and hot sauce, if desired.
+- Taste the greens and season with more salt/pepper, and hot sauce, if desired.
 Serve and enjoy!